fawnzou/Udacity-Analyze-A-B-Test-Results/Readme.md

   *  Sampling distributions and p-value calcualtions.
   *  Z-score tests.
   *  Logistic regression
-  *  Multiple linear regression modelling to assess for interactions of independent variables.

 ## Findings
 The conversion rate for the new page was not greater to that of old page.